Aliases for CALR Gene

 GeneCards Summary for CALR Gene

 CALR (Calreticulin) is a Protein Coding gene.
-Diseases associated with CALR include Myelofibrosis and Essential Thrombocythemia.
-Among its related pathways are Toll-like receptor signaling pathway and Metabolism of proteins.
+Diseases associated with CALR include Essential Thrombocythemia and Myelofibrosis.
+Among its related pathways are Vesicle-mediated transport and Calnexin/calreticulin cycle.
 Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding.
 An important paralog of this gene is CALR3.

 Calcium-binding chaperone that promotes folding, oligomeric assembly and quality control in the endoplasmic reticulum (ER) via the calreticulin/calnexin cycle.
 This lectin interacts transiently with almost all of the monoglucosylated glycoproteins that are synthesized in the ER.
 Interacts with the DNA-binding domain of NR3C1 and mediates its nuclear export.
 Involved in maternal gene expression regulation.
 May participate in oocyte maturation via the regulation of calcium homeostasis (By similarity).